nrkno/dotnetskolen/README_EN.md

 </Project>
 ```

-Paste the following code into `Mock.fs` where we hardcode some broadcasts that always have today's date:
+Paste the following code into `Mock.fs` where we hardcode some transmissions that always have today's date:

 ```f#
 namespace NRK.Dotnetskolen.IntegrationTests